-The Group engaged external, independent and qualified valuators to determine the fair value of the Group's land and buildings, at least every three years (note 14 (a) 11).
-The last independent valuations was done in August 2021.
+The Group engages external, independent and qualified valuators to determine the fair value of the Group's land and buildings, at least every three years (note 4 (a) 13).
+The last independent valuations were done in August 2021.
 The valuations for 2023 were performed by management in September 2023.

-The valuations are based on current market conditions and thus may change in the future (note 14 (a) ii).
-The impact of Covid 19 on the Group's properties is being treated as a short-term event, which is not measurable at this point in time due to the high level of uncertainty in the real estate market.
-However, in accordance with the Group's policy, an external valuation was performed in August 2021 and would be indicative of the market's outlook.
+The valuations are based on current market conditions and thus may change in the future (note 13 (ii)).
+However, in accordance with the Group's policy, an external valuation was performed in August 2021 and was indicative of the market's outlook.